Ponniyin Selvan: Book 2: Suzharkaatru (Whirlwind)

-Vandiyathevan proceeds on his journey to Pazhayarai and meets Princess Kundavai, Aditya Karikalan’s sister.
+Vandiyathevan proceeds on his journey to Pazhayarai and meets Princess Kundavai, Aditya Karikalan's sister.
 Kundavai, a highly intelligent and politically astute princess, immediately understands the gravity of the conspiracy against her family.
-She entrusts Vandiyathevan with the task to travel to Sri Lanka and bring Arulmozhivarman back to Chola Nadu.
+She entrusts Vandiyathevan with the task to travel to Sri Lanka and bring Arunmozhivarman back to Chola Nadu.

 In the meantime, Nandini continues her skilful manipulation, drawing powerful figures into her web to utilise them in her own conspiracy: she fuels resentments in Pazhuvettaraiyars in their plans against the Chola princes and placing Madurantaka on the throne.
 Her connection to Veerapandiyan, the Pandya rebel, is hinted at.

-Whilst in Sri Lanka Arulmozhivarman fights against and defeats Mahinda, the Sinhalese king.
-He also tries to restore peace among the people and visits an ancient Buddhist monastery, where he meets a mysterious woman who resembles Nandini (later revealed to be Mandakini Devi, Nandini’s mother).
-Arulmozhivarman helps rebuild the Anuradhapura Buddhist monastery, gaining the love and respect of the Lankan people.
+Whilst in Sri Lanka Arunmozhivarman fights against and defeats Mahinda, the Sinhalese king.
+He also tries to restore peace among the people and visits an ancient Buddhist monastery, where he meets a mysterious woman who resembles Nandini (later revealed to be Mandakini Devi, Nandini's mother).
+Arunmozhivarman helps rebuild the Anuradhapura Buddhist monastery, gaining the love and respect of the Lankan people.
 He also learns about his mysterious connection to the river Ponni (Kaveri) and how he was saved as a child.

-Vandiyathevan, disguised as a monk, travels to Lanka but gets caught by Periya Pazhuvettaraiyar’s spies.
+Vandiyathevan, disguised as a monk, travels to Lanka but gets caught by Periya Pazhuvettaraiyar's spies.
 He is taken as a prisoner but later escapes with the help of Poonguzhali, a dauntless and independent boatwoman.
-He also learns that Pandya loyalists are plotting against Arulmozhivarman.
+He also learns that Pandya loyalists are plotting against Arunmozhivarman.

-Vandiyathevan finally meets Arulmozhivarman and informs him about the conspiracy in Chola Nadu.
-It is also learnt that a Chola ship has arrived to take Arulmozhivarman back on king’s order.
+Vandiyathevan finally meets Arunmozhivarman and informs him about the conspiracy in Chola Nadu.
+It is also learnt that a Chola ship has arrived to take Arunmozhivarman back on king's order.
 As they begin their return journey fraught with ambush and adversity, their ship is caught in a violent storm.
-Arulmozhivarman is presumed dead, and news of his death spreads across the Chola kingdom.
+Arunmozhivarman is presumed dead, and news of his death spreads across the Chola kingdom.

-Book 3: Kolai Vaal (The Killer Sword)
+Book 3: Kolai Vaal (The Sword of Slaughter)

-Arulmozhivarman is again rescued by his apparent guardian angel, Oomai Rani (Mute Queen) Mandakini Devi, who has saved him multiple times in the past.
-Poonguzhali, along with Sendhan Amudhan, helps hide Arulmozhivarman in Choodamani Viharam (a Buddhist monastery in Nagapattinam).
+Arunmozhivarman is again rescued by his apparent guardian angel, Oomai Rani (Mute Queen) Mandakini Devi, who has saved him multiple times in the past.
+Poonguzhali, along with Sendhan Amudhan, helps hide Arunmozhivarman in Choodamani Viharam (a Buddhist monastery in Nagapattinam).
 He remains in hiding, recovering from the upshot of the preceding event.
 There, the prince meets monks and scholars who warn him about the dangers awaiting him in the Chola kingdom.
 Meanwhile, Azhwarkadiyan Nambi and Sendhan Amudhan keep watch over him and prevent enemies from locating him.

-On the other hand, Vandiyathevan is captured by Periya Pazhuvettaraiyar’s men and accused and interrogated in his involvement in the political turmoil and the prince’s disappearance.
-He is imprisoned for treason but is later freed through Kundavai’s intervention.
+On the other hand, Vandiyathevan is captured by Periya Pazhuvettaraiyar's men and accused and interrogated in his involvement in the political turmoil and the prince's disappearance.
+He is imprisoned for treason but is later freed through Kundavai's intervention.

 Pandya rebels, in collusion with Nandini and led by Ravidasan, plan to assassinate Aditya Karikalan.
 Nandini reveals that she will invite Aditya Karikalan to Kadambur Palace to make way for the confrontation there.